coryrwest/transmission/README.md

 `TRGROUP` below, for how to change them.

 ## Hosting a Transmission instance

+The only modification made to this image was the inclusion of a settings.json that can be injected into the container.
+Make sure settings.json matches what you want the container settings to be.

     sudo docker run --name transmission -p 9091:9091 -d dperson/transmission